jopaa10/latest-news/README.md

 In compliance with WCAG (Web Content Accessibility Guidelines), our application ensures that all interactive elements such as input fields, buttons, and links are accessible to keyboard users and users with disabilities.

-- **Focus on Click**: When a user clicks on any interactive element (input fields), it will receive focus, making it clear which element is currently selected.
+- **Focus on Click**: When a user clicks on input fields, it will receive focus, making it clear which element is currently selected.
 - **Tab Key Navigation**: Users can navigate through the interactive elements using the `Tab` key.
 This allows users to move through the form inputs and buttons in a predictable order, ensuring a seamless experience for keyboard users.

 ### Why This Is Important: